A guide to car engine remapping

 How does remapping a car work?

-Remapping the software and fine-tuning the engine can increase a car’s power and torque output, maximising its overall performance by as much as 35 per cent.
-All kinds of parameters, such as ignition timing, air/fuel ratio and turbocharging boost pressure, can be tweaked to change performance.
+Remapping the software and fine-tuning the engine can increase a car’s power and torque output, maximising its overall performance by 20-50bhp or as much as 35 per cent.
+But this will vary between makes and models, and the type and quality of remapping done.

 What are the benefits of car engine remapping?

-- Better fuel economy.
-If you go easy on the accelerator, remapping could help to increase your car’s mile per gallon (mpg) and overall fuel economy by optimising how much fuel is burned.
+If you go easy on the accelerator, remapping could help to increase your car’s miles per gallon (mpg) and overall fuel economy by optimising how much fuel is burned.
 You could save money and reduce your carbon footprint.

-- Easier towing.
-If you use your vehicle to tow a heavy trailer or caravan, remapping will give it extra power, so it won’t have to work so hard when climbing or accelerating.
+If you use your vehicle to tow a heavy trailer or caravan, remapping will mean it won’t have to work so hard when climbing or accelerating.

 What are the disadvantages of remapping a car?

-- Greater power can also mean more strain on the engine.
-Be prepared to have your car serviced more frequently as major components, such as the clutch, may suffer greater wear and tear.
+Greater power can also mean more strain on the engine.
+Be prepared to have your car serviced more frequently.
+After remapping, your car’s major components, such as the clutch, may suffer greater wear and tear.

-- Once your car’s been remapped you may need to buy higher octane fuel, which is usually more expensive
+And you may need to buy higher octane fuel, which is usually more expensive.
+Fuel economy could also be reduced if your remapping focuses on greater power.

 Where can I compare car insurance for remapped cars?